ShahrzadDG/Amazon-jewelry-customer-insights/Data analysis/README.md

 - Analyzed how brands perform over time (2004–2023):
     - Tracked yearly brand rankings.
-    - Observed how top brands change over time.
+    - Tracked how brand rankings shifted year over year from 2004 to 2023.
+It reveals that dominance is not stable.
+Several top ranked brands in 2015 had fallen out of the top 20 by 2023.
     - Followed the evolution of large brands (e.g. Amazon Collection) in terms of rating and popularity.

 <img width="756" height="393" alt="image" src="https://github.com/user-attachments/assets/2e9d7c39-1301-406b-a930-bfdf8b96f575" />